zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 These properties can be readily verified by substitution into Eqn.
 19e or 20e.

-Now, recall that, by definition, the solid angle subtended by an object is the surface area of its projection onto the unit sphere.
+Now, recall that, by definition, the solid angle subtended by an object is the surface area of its (radial) projection onto the unit sphere.
 If we consider an infinitesimal surface fragment of the vector area $\small d\bm{A}$ located at the point $\small \bm{p}$, the associated differential solid angle is

 $$ \tag{23a}
 	d\Omega(\bm{p})